wcolwellcol/Mod11Chall/README.md

 Code can be found in the following notebook [forecasting_net_prophet.ipynb](https://github.com/wcolwellcol/Mod11Chall/blob/main/forecasting_net_prophet.ipynb).

-Data for this project is sourced from three csvs found in the resources folder
+Data for this project is sourced from three csvs found in the [resources](https://github.com/wcolwellcol/Mod11Chall/tree/main/Resources) folder.

 ## Contributors